rahul-gound/tring-bro-on-stardance/README.md

  /tring-bro-on-stardance-help,
  /tring-bro-on-stardance-weather

-i used nest for deployment
+# i used nest for deployment
-and for weather i used : open-meteo for cat fact : for jokes:
+# and for weather i used : open-meteo
+# for cat fact :catfact.ninja
+# for jokes: official-joke-api.appspot.com

 and my hackatime time is low because i was using github codespace for coding and forgot to apply hackatime